Hormone therapy and menopause

 • Very safe to use

-• Takes weeks to months to take effect
+• Effect noticeable after weeks to months

 The foundation for a healthy body